ctrlplusb/easy-peasy/website/docs/docs/api/computed.md

   todos: [],
   todoCount: computed(state => state.todos.length),
   addTodo: action((state, payload) => {
-    // Invalid! todoCount will be undefined
+    // todoCount will not be recomputed and will return the last cached value
     //           👇
     if (state.todoCount) < 10) {
       state.todos.push(payload);